Diseases, Pet Care Basics, Shelter and Rescue Resources, Skin Problem Resources

 • For breeds prone to face fold issues, use Micro-Tek Pet Spray for prevention and healing of the skin.
 It is non-steroidal, and won’t burn or hurt open wounds and is safe for dogs, cats, kittens and puppies.

-If your best friend has a lot of loose skin, wrinkles and facial folds, weekly wiping of the skin fold with medicated wipes will keep your pet comfortable all summer long.
+If your best friend has a lot of loose skin, wrinkles and facial folds, weekly or bi-weekly wiping of the skin fold with medicated wipes will keep your pet comfortable all summer long.

 If you need help with how to treat skin folds in dogs and cats, call us at 800.786.4751.